Balancing Insufficient Sleep

 To balance pitta, observe a pitta-pacifying exercise routine:

-- Make sure that exercise is not overly intense, but do it with relaxed effort instead.
+- Make sure to exercise with relaxed effort so that it is not overly intense.
 Enjoy activities like walking, hiking, light jogging, swimming, cycling or yoga in the morning or evening (when it is coolest), and try to breathe through your nose the entire time.

 - If you practice yoga, practice pitta-pacifying yoga or a series of gently-paced and purposeful Moon Salutations each morning.

 Because stress is so often a factor in disturbed sleep cycles, it is imperative that we reduce our exposure to stress wherever possible.
 That said, chronic stress tends to ramp up the stress response so that our bodies react to even benign situations as if they were profoundly threatening.10

 Ayurveda recommends a number of subtle practices like meditation, pranayama, and yoga as an effective means of breaking this cycle, resetting the nervous system, and cultivating a healthier physiological response to stress.
 If you would like more in-depth support, please see our health guide on the topic, An Ayurvedic Guide to Stress Management.

 If you do not have a meditation practice, something simple like Empty Bowl Meditation is a great place to start.

 Full Yogic Breath, Ujjayi, Nadi Shodhana, and Bhramari are especially supportive of the mind, the nervous system, and sleep.
 Most of these should be practiced on an empty stomach.
 The early morning is often an ideal time.

 Even five to fifteen minutes of pranayama daily can have a profound effect on our experience of stress and our overall state of mind.
 In addition, a few minutes of Bhramari in the evening can help to settle the system and encourage sound sleep.